-Anyone who seeks to make a make a complaint or report may file an internal complaint with the Title IX coordinator, thereby invoking the University’s internal disciplinary process.
+Anyone who seeks to make a make a report may file an internal report with the Title IX coordinator, thereby invoking the University’s internal disciplinary process.

 - Contact the Title IX Coordinator or

 - Submit an online report that will be sent to the Title IX coordinator directly

 Upon filing a report, you will be contacted by the Office of Gender Equity & Title IX Administration and invited to meet to discuss potential options.
 If you were interested in pursuing further options, you would be asked to file a formal complaint, at which point an initial assessment would be conducted by the University Sexual Misconduct/Title IX Coordinator in order to determine appropriate next steps (which may include proceeding to a formal investigation/adjudication under the Title IX Sexual Harassment policy or the University Sexual Misconduct policy, proceeding to an alternate resolution, or being referred to another University office).